archethic-foundation/archethic-docs/docs/learn/cryptography.md

 ### Transaction addresses

-While transaction addresses are often represented as hashes, ARCHEthic provide a new level of information inside the transaction's address.
+While transaction addresses are often represented as hashes, Archethic provide a new level of information inside the transaction's address.
 A byte is prepending the hash with an information regarding the elliptic curve used to generate the public key related.

 You may be wondering why would we need this kind of information.